Len Alonte: Vote buying

 Marlyn Alonte was one of the 3 Biñanense politicians, together with Mayor Arman Dimaguila and Vice Mayor Angelo Alonte, who were accused and sued for alleged vote buying for the 2022 election.
 According to Manila Bulletin, one of the 3 complainants was Michael Yatco, the former Partido Federal ng Pilipinas candidate for Biñan who was defeated by Alonte.

 Personal life

 A native Biñanense, Alonte is the daughter of Bayani Arthur Alonte, who served as Mayor of Biñan from 1988 to 1992, and Fe Erlinda Francisco Belizario, the daughter of philanthropist Dr. Ildefonso Belizario.
-She is the sister of incumbent Biñan Vice Mayor Angelo Alonte.
+She is the sister of incumbent Biñan Mayor Angelo Alonte.
 She attended University of Santo Tomas, where she obtained a Bachelor in Tourism degree.
 She married Steve Naguiat, a cousin of Cristino Naguiat, who formerly served as the Chairman of the Philippine Amusement and Gaming Corporation (PAGCOR).
 They have 2 children — Nico and Isabel.

 She has a close relationship with Kris Aquino.